RasikKane/Dijkistra_Spanning/README.md

 ## Minimum Spanning Tree
 **Connect the WHOLE Graph such that total distance is minimized**
-* MST connects all vertices together with the minimal total weighting for Tree edges
+* MST connects all vertices together with the minimal total weight for Tree edges
 <html>
 <body>
 <p float="left">